-Paul Mitchell Ltd have over 40 years’ experience in providing antique and bespoke frames for museums, private collectors, dealers, auctioneers and art agents worldwide, examples of which can be viewed under 'Distinguished pictures framed'
+Paul Mitchell Ltd has over 45 years of experience in providing antique and bespoke frames for museums, private collectors, dealers, auctioneers and art agents worldwide, examples of which can be viewed under 'Distinguished pictures framed'

 Paul Mitchell’s broad knowledge of frames ensures clients receive carefully researched framing proposals with photomontages.